-Task To update multiple producer settings using an input file

-- 1. Use one of the procedures described in Write Editable Policy Settings to a File to generate a JSON file containing the current editable settings for your license server. - 2.
-Open the file in a text editor, change the values for those settings you want to override, and then save the file.

-For example, to change the lfs.capability.retryRepeats value from 30 seconds to 20 seconds, locate the setting in the text file and change its value:
+¥= Task То update multiple producer settings using an input file 1.
+Use one of the procedures described in Write Editable Policy Settings to a File to generate a JSON file containing the current editable settings for your license server.
+2. Open the file in a text editor, change the values for those settings you want to override, and then save the file.
+For example, to change the lfs.capability.retryRepeats value from 30 seconds to 20 seconds, locate the setting in the text file and change its value: lfs.capability.retryRepeats=20s 3.
+Enter a command similar to the following, using the JSON file you updated (in this example, settings, ison)

-'''

-lfs.capability.retryRepeats=20s

-'''

-3. Enter a command similar to the following, using the JSON file you updated (in this example, settings.json) as the input file:
+Enter a command similar to the following, using the JSON file you updated (in this example, settings.json) as the input file:

-'''

-flexnetlsadmin -server licenseServer_baseURL -config -load settings.json
+flexnetlsadmin -server LicenseServer\baseURL -config -load settings.json

-'''